 In any case, we were considering marriage at one point last summer, and I am still deeply in love with him.
 He still has very strong feelings for me as well, but I get the sense that the fear of commitment is paralyzing him.
 I'm at the point where trying to let go and get on with my life seems to be the only viable option, but I'd love to hear your suggestions and comments.

-Above all, it is important that you be honest with yourself and with each other.
+Above all, it's wise to be honest with yourself and with each other.
 Take a step back and think about what you want from this relationship.
 A sincere conversation about what you each want out of a relationship may help you decide whether or not being together is the best thing to do.
 Although this process may be difficult, don’t be afraid to stay true to yourself and communicate your feelings.

-Throughout this process, it is important to continue to pursue your own interests.
+Throughout this process, make sure to continue to pursue your own interests.
 Rather than living in fear of his failure to commit, spread your relationship wings and fly to new heights.
 You never know — maybe someone else will come along, or maybe he'll come around.
 It will only happen while you're pursuing your own hopes and dreams, not while you're anxiously awaiting an answer from him.

 You may find that your beau wants to be with you, but would rather skip out on the C-word (commitment, that is).
 If you decide that this is fine and dandy with you, it may be best to quit belaboring the commitment issue.
 You might even find that spending time developing a relationship, having fun, and enjoying each other is all that counts.
 However, if you continue to have conflicting ideas about commitment, you may simply be better off parting ways.